aojea/kindnet/README.md

 and because there are no automatic alternatives to create a multinode kubernetes cluster with IPv6.

+## Important

+Kindnet is the default CNI plugin for [KIND](https://github.com/kubernetes-sigs/kind) and the code was moved to the KIND prokect in-tree.

+This repo is kept only for new feature development.

 ## Kindnet components

 It uses the following [standard CNI plugins](https://github.com/containernetworking/plugins)

-* `bridge`: creates a bridge, adds the host and the container to it.
+* `ptp`: creates a veth pair and adds the host and the container to it.
 * `host-local`: maintains a local database of allocated IPs.
 It uses the `ipRanges` capability to provide dynamic configuration for the Pods subnets.
 * `portmap`: An iptables-based portmapping plugin.
 Maps ports from the host's address space to the container.

-And our own daemon:

-* `kindnetd`:  polls the k8s api to get the list of Pod subnets assigned to each node and install static routes on the local host to the other nodes.

 ## Installation